nginxinc/compliance-rules/README.md

 The code snippet below illustrates how to include SBOM step in GitHub workflow and what parameters to pass to the action.

-You can reference version of the SBOM Action by using `sha` (`ref` in the example below) and adding a comment with corresponding git tag, for example:
+You can reference version of the SBOM Action by using `sha` (`git_ref` in the example below) and adding a comment with corresponding git tag, for example:

 ```yaml
 uses: nginxinc/compliance-rules/.github/actions/sbom@0aab935582c35a00e2c671d8fe25b7fdd72a927b # v0.3.1